-The Georgia Institute of Technology is a top-ten public university determined to define the technological research university of the 21st century.
-Publicly funded and governed by the University System of Georgia, the Institute is committed to preparing students for global leadership, effectiveness and innovation.
+The Georgia Institute of Technology is a top-ranked public university determined to define the technological research university of the 21st century.
+Publicly funded and governed by the University System of Georgia (USG), the Institute is committed to preparing students for global leadership, effectiveness and innovation.